-Encouraging results were also returned from the Osprey conductor at a fold hinge located approximately 800 metres east-southeast of Osprey Lake and the RW-07 intercept.
+Encouraging results were returned from the Osprey conductor at a fold hinge located approximately 800 metres east-southeast of Osprey Lake.
 A three hole geologic fence totaling 648.1 metres of drilling tested the Hinge area and encountered strong clay, hematite and chlorite alteration and a weakly radioactive fault zone (Figure 38).

 Drill hole RW-28 intersected two intervals of moderately chloritized pyritic-graphitic gneiss.
-A 2 mm wide fracture hosting massive galena was seen cross-cutting foliation between the two graphitic units returning 1.0% Pb over 1.0 m between 166.8 and 167.8 m.
-Moderately clay altered biotite-feldspar-quartz gneiss hosting clay-filled fractures was encountered between 191.8 and 204.3m then moderate hematite alteration was present to the completion depth of 263.3m.
-The presence of hematite alteration at a depth greater than 250m was considered encouraging and was followed by the second hole of the geologic drill fence (RW-29).
+A 2 mm wide fracture hosting massive galena was seen cross-cutting foliation between the two graphitic units returning 1.0% Pb over 1.0 m between 166.8 and 167.8 radioactive zone is hosted within the interval of hematite alteration returning 358 ppm U over 0.4m from 159.1 to 159.5m